-Wondering how to find your target audience and create content that connects you both?
-Or are you looking for ways to identify, analyze and find your target market fast and accurately?
+Or are you looking for ways to identify, analyse and find your target market quickly and accurately?

 Defining your precise target market can be frustrating.
-On the surface of it, finding your ideal market segment seems like an easy, no-brainer event.
+On the surface of it, summarising your ideal market segment seems like a simple, no-brainer kind of task.

-To build a solid business foundation in any market requires you segment your potential customer base.
-Doing so, helps you to mobilize your resources towards satisfying the needs of that particular group.
+To build a solid business foundation in any market, requires you to segment your potential customer base.
+Doing so helps you to mobilise your resources towards satisfying the needs of that particular group.

 What is a Target Market?

 In his post for the Huffington Post, Goldman Sachs compares operating a business without a plan to driving without directions.
-You are not sure where to turn, or even where you are headed.
+You’re not sure where to turn, or even where you’re headed.

 An intimate part of a business plan is having a clear understanding of your perfect client.
-That is, you can comfortably demonstrate the who, what, why, where, when and of your product or service.
+That is, you can comfortably demonstrate the who, what and – most importantly – the why of your product or service.

-- What features your business, product or service offer
+- What features your business, product or service offers

 - How those features are different from everyone else’s

-- What are the benefits of those features or what problem they are linked to address
+- What the benefits of those features are, or what problem they’ve been created to address

-- How those benefits matter or help solve a customer’s problem
+- How those benefits matter or help solve your customer’s problem

-- Who is likely to buy from you for the above benefits.
+- Who is likely to buy from you given the benefits above.
 Be sure to include their age, financial status, marital status, education level, employment status, and so on